-I was talking to a lot of women and there were plenty of guys around but none of them… well 99% of them didn’t know what to pick up on so they had no idea what was going on.
+I was talking to a lot of women and there were plenty of guys around but none of them… well 99.9% of them didn’t know what to pick up on so they had no idea what was going on.
 So basically they’re just blind.
-And I just thought, too bad for these guys but then when I started coaching, I realized that this was a common problem among men all around the world and that’s why they’re not improving because they don’t know what to look for.
+And I just thought, too bad for these guys but then when I started coaching, I realized that this is a common problem among men all around the world and that’s why they’re not improving because they don’t know what to look for.

 They’re seeing people cut, they’re seeing defensive plays taking place in the defense and they’re reading everything, and you know, many steps ahead like with Wayne Gretzky back in the day with hockey, Mario Lemieux with hockey.
 There are so many great examples of it.

 For myself, right now, like I’m recording this and Conor McGregor’s about to fight Nate Diaz and I’m really pumped about that fight.
 So that’s just a total trivial thing.
 When Ronda Rousey got knocked out by Holly Holmes, I’m sure many of you watched those fight.
-If you haven’t, you got to go watch that fight.
+If you haven’t, you got to go watch it.

-When I saw the fight live, I paid for the paper view all the way from Thailand, and I watched this fight go down and I thought that a lot of the fight, Rousey just looked bad and out of control and she was sloppy and I thought Holmes was in control the entire time.
+When I saw the fight live, I paid for the paper view all the way from Thailand, and I watched this fight go down and I thought that a lot of the fight, Rousey just looked bad and out of control and she looks sloppy and I thought Holmes was in control the entire time.

 The thing is like for three days I watched that, because it’s a short fight, I have watched that fight multiple times.
 Actually I think I was paper viewing it in Toronto.
 I think it was in Toronto then.
-Anyway, I know I was talking about this fight with brother in law and our friends there and I didn’t even know what the heck I was talking about.
+Anyway, I was talking about this fight with brother in law and our friends there and I didn’t even know what the heck I was talking about.
 Really, like looking back on it, Zahabi’s breakdown was beautiful.

 This gym I’m at that I go to in Singapore requires 3 stripes to go to no gi.
 I just don’t want to waste my fingers.
-Anyway, another bracket, tangent.
+Anyway, just another bracket, tangent.
 The fight was, the fight breakdown was great.
-That was an MMA breakdown and Brazilian Jiu-Jitsu is a lot like that, a lot like chess.
+That’s an MMA breakdown and Brazilian Jiu-Jitsu is a lot like that, a lot like chess.
 And when I’m watching I come at it with a novice’s eye.
-I don’t know what to look for and it’s like that with attraction or seduction or social interaction before you are experts, before you are a practitioner, before you make some progress like you’re an intermediate.
+I don’t know what to look for and it’s like that with attraction or seduction or social interactions before you are experts, before you are a practitioner, before you make some progress like you’re an intermediate.
 Before you learn!